imsdev/ims-devops-java-jenkins/README.md

 1. Creating and configuring a Maven Project
 1. Configure the Maven project with source on GitHub for automatng the build of the insurancenodb Java JMP application
 1. Configuring the HTTP request methods for creating and starting the z/OSMF workflow

-### This demonstration uses Jenkins to:
-  * Build a Java project from GitHub and deploy the build to IMS
-  * Set up and start a Java JMP region

 ## z/OS Prerequisites
   * An SMP/E installation of IMS is done and the IMS load libraries are available.